Implement Google Analytics tracking code in Flipsnack for more in-depth statistics.

 You'll find general information in Behavior -> Site Content -> Landing page;

-Just enter your flipbook’s hash ID in the search box and hit enter.
+Just enter your flipbook's name (previously, this had to be the hash ID) in the search box and hit enter.

-Important: it usually takes about 24 hours from the moment you integrated GA in your flipbook for results to be displayed in Google Analytics.
+Important: it usually takes about 24 hours from the moment you integrated GA in your flipbook for Google Analytics to display the results.

 You can also see flipbook events in Behavior - Events - Top Events.

 Again, enter the name of the flipbook in the search box:

 Click to read - shows how many times readers entered fullscreen;

 Close - shows how many times readers exited full screen;

 Next - shows how many times readers clicked next to view pages;